mhandt9/bcn-rambles-activity/README.md

 ## Next Steps

-I will try to improve the model's performance detecting onjects far away by manually labelling images and fine-tuning with them.
+I will try to improve the model's performance detecting objects far away by manually labelling images and fine-tuning with them.